Recommendation Systems (9): Multi-Task Learning and Multi-Objective Optimization

 - Architecture choices.
 You have to decide what to share and what to keep private, with surprisingly little theory to guide you.

-The architectures below are essentially four answers to the same question: how much sharing, and where?
+The architectures below are essentially four answers to the same question: how much and where to share?

 | |

-If two tasks disagree about what the shared representation should encode – e.g. CTR rewards eye-catching novelty while CVR rewards reliable signals – the trunk has to compromise.
-The compromise is usually worse for both tasks than the single-task baseline.
-That is negative transfer, and it is the reason every architecture below exists.
+If two tasks disagree on what the shared representation should encode—e.g., CTR rewards eye-catching novelty while CVR rewards reliable signals—the trunk must compromise.
+This compromise often makes both tasks perform worse than their single-task baselines.
+This is negative transfer, and it’s the reason for the other architectures below.

 ESMM was Alibaba’s answer to sample selection bias in CVR.
 The architecture itself is small.
 The trick is what gets supervised, and where.